 Structure Type: built works - dwellings - houses - apartment houses

-Designers: Bull Field Volkmann Stockwell, Architects (firm); Cahill Contractors, Incorporated (firm); Montgomery and Roberts, Mechanical Engineers (firm); Nolte, George S., Civil Engineers (firm); Robinson, L.F., and Associates, Structural Engineers (firm); Henrik Helkand Bull (architect); John Edward Cahill Sr. (building contractor); John Louis Field (architect); Robert D. Montgomery (mechanical engineer); George S. Nolte (civil engineer); Rodney G. Roberts (mechanical engineer); L. F. Robinson (structural engineer); Sherwood Beach Stockwell (architect); Daniel G. Volkmann Jr. (architect)
+Designers: Bull Field Volkmann Stockwell, Architects (firm); Cahill Contractors, Incorporated (firm); Montgomery and Roberts, Mechanical Engineers (firm); Nolte, George S., Civil Engineers (firm); Robinson, L.F., and Associates, Structural Engineers (firm); Henrik Helkand Bull (architect); John Edward Cahill Sr. (building contractor); John Louis Field (architect); Robert D. Montgomery (mechanical engineer); George S. Nolte (civil engineer); Rodney G. Roberts (mechanical engineer); L. F. Robinson (structural engineer); Sherwood Beach Stockwell (architect); Daniel Gustave Volkmann Jr. (architect)

 Dates: constructed 1975